 Include this wonder grain in your diet and experience the amazing health benefits.
-All the ragi recipes are suitable to diabetics and even to babies.
+All the ragi recipes are suitable to diabetics and even to babies if eaten in moderation.

 Please note that the glycemix Index of ragi is high and also has a good amount of carbs.
 So it may not be suitable to all diabetics.
 Eating in moderation along with high protein foods like dal is the key.